SCOPE / PURPOSE OF JOB:

 The position focuses on strengthening access to early detection and timely cancer care, particularly for underserved populations, through coordinated community and health system approaches.

-The successful candidate will be responsible for translating programme strategy into operational models that are scalable, data-driven and aligned with Ministry of Health priorities.
-This includes integrating community outreach, patient navigation workflows, and digital platforms to improve efficiency, visibility and outcomes.
+The successful candidate will be responsible for designing, refining, and integrating programme strategy into operational models that are scalable, data-driven and aligned with Ministry of Health priorities.
+This includes integrating community outreach, patient navigation workflows, and digital platforms to improve efficiency, visibility and outcomes, while ensuring robust systems for monitoring, evaluation, and evidence generation.

 KEY RESPONSIBILITIES